Skittss/Hex/README.md

 # Hex
 An autochess esq. game built from the ground up (including 'engine') using Monogame, an extension of Microsoft's XNA framework.

+Engine includes:

+- Game state stack.
+- Window and screen manager.
+- Basic UI framework.
+- Texture loader and sprite manager.

 Source code has no bin uploaded.
-To run the program, you will have to compile.
+To run the program, you will have to compile using the Visual Studio project provided.

-This is a ***LEGACY*** project.
-It is very old and probably very messy!